cpjobling/eg-150-textbook/laplace_transform/8/casas.md

 +++ {"slideshow": {"slide_type": "subslide"}}

 Convert from numerical polynomial to symbolic.
-Second argument is polynomial variable.
+The second argument is the polynomial variable.
 The default is x.

 ```{code-cell}
 ---